|Call Cancer Institute today.

 We're here to help.

 At Holy Cross Hospital Breast Center, the very latest technologies quickly and accurately detect and diagnose possible breast problems, including breast cancer.
 These tests also help your doctor determine the best treatment plan for your diagnosis and gauge how well your treatment may be working.

-The Holy Cross Hospital Breast Center and our specially-trained radiologists and technologists offers the most advanced diagnostic tests available today, including the following most common procedures:
+The Holy Cross Hospital Breast Center and our specially-trained radiologists and technologists offer the most advanced diagnostic tests available today, including the following procedures:

-At the Holy Cross Breast Center tomosynthesis or 3-D mammography is now offered.
-This new screening and diagnostic tool is designed for early detection of breast cancer.
-Breast tomosynthesis obtains a series of images that are reconstructed into thin 1-millimeter slices creating a 3-dimensional mammogram.
+3-D mammography — Breast tomosynthesis obtains a series of images that are reconstructed into thin 1-millimeter slices creating a 3-dimensional mammogram.
 3-D mammography complements standard 2-D mammography and is performed at the same time with the same system.
-Previous research shows that mammography with 2-D imaging together with tomosynthesis is associated with improved breast cancer detection and a reduction in the number of so-called "false positives" (tissue overlap that initially appears to be suspicious but then is found to be normal) by approximately 40 percent.

 Let Holy Cross Hospital Cancer Institute help you.
 Call 1-855-HCH-HOPE (424-4673) for all your breast cancer care needs.